Your helping journey begins now.

 At SAU, you’ll find professors who care about you personally.
 As a social work student, you’ll learn from the following experienced and caring faculty members:

-- Sarah Bartzen, LMSW — Academic Advisor for the Department of Social Work, Social Work Instructor
+- Sarah Bartzen, DSW, LMSW — Assistant Professor of Social Work, Director of Field Education

 - Jaclyn Caroffino, MSW — Adjunct Faculty